gitvignesh/DailyDSA/Topics to read on the weekend.md

 10. What happens when the Android Device is started for the first time?
 11. How does my app interact with the Android system classes?
 12. Life cycle of a composable?
+13. How is Jetpack connect to view XML system ?
+14. What is Gradle and AGP in Android studio?